asaiyru99/asaiy/_talks/llm.md

 The idea of training an LLM on raw text and not following a dataset format excites me.
 I decided to follow through and attempt this on Meta’s 7b reformatted for Hugging Face.
 Although unlike, Bublint, my fine-tuning values varied and hence my model took 11 hours instead to train on an RTX 4090.
 Technical specifications:

-Loaded in 8-bit
+-Loaded in 8-bit

-My alpha value is 1.5
+-My alpha value is 1.5

-LoRa Rank is 256, LoRa Alpha is 512
+-LoRa Rank is 256, LoRa Alpha is 512

-Epochs: 5
+-Epochs: 5

-I stopped at loss 1.5 and I trained every layer, not just K and V.
+-I stopped at loss 1.5 and I trained every layer, not just K and V.

 My results were affirmative of the effect of training a model with LoRa.